What is hospice palliative care?

 - By telephone: Association québécoise de soins palliatifs (AQSP) : 514-826-9400

-The counsellors at Caregiver Support can lend you a sympathetic ear, support and give you referrals.
+The counselors at Caregiver Support Helpline can lend you a sympathetic ear, support and give you referrals.
 If you feel you need someone to listen to you or if you want to talk about the problem, we are here for you.
-You can reach us at 1-855-852-7784, or by email at [email protected]
+You can reach us at 1-855-852-7784, or by email at email@example.com.